 We understand transporting large animals like horses and cattle is not easy.
 At Fourmile Veterinary Clinic, we perform farm calls when our clients lack convenient transportation to our hospital.
 Our ambulatory truck gives us the capability to provide routine care, emergency first aid, and some minor procedures from the comfort of your own facility.

-Just over a mile off of Hwy 6 and 50, on the corner of Highland Ave and Lincoln St.
+Just over a mile off of Hwy 50, on the corner of Highland Ave. and Lincoln St.